 #3 À Ma Bretagne - Boulevard Sidi Abder Rahmane

-best French restaurant in North Africa.
+Probably one of the best French restaurant in North Africa.
 All the classic dishes are on the menu, so take your time over some duck (delicious) or the squid in the snail-butter sauce.
 The wine list is extensive and expensive.

 However food will cost you around $60 for dinner.